adlerzei/letterboxd-streaming-providers/README.md

 ### Which browser to use?
 The extension can be added into Chrome, Firefox and Opera.

+### Which countries are supported?
+Actually only german streaming services are supported.
+Coming soon: US, Canada, UK.

 ### Important Notice
 This is a third party extension and is not related to the Letterboxd developer team in any way.